ttrung149/huffman/README.md

 ## Installing

-Clone this repository, change directory to the project and run
+Clone this repository, change directory to the project folder and run

 ```sh
 make huffman